 1. New Construction Homes Are More Expensive

 While custom homes can be expensive, they don’t always have to break the bank.
 Costs vary widely based on design choices, materials, and location.
 With proper planning and budgeting, custom homes can be built to suit a range of financial situations.
 In addition, a new home comes with brand new materials, appliances, HVAC equipment and major systems, which may not need to be repaired or replaced for a long time.
 This saves the buyer from additional costs in the short term.
-Additionally, new homes often have energy-efficient features, which can lower utility costs over time.
+Additionally, new homes most often now have energy-efficient features, which can lower utility costs over time.

-2. Builders Don’t Need Guidance:
+2. Builders Don’t Need Guidance

-Some customers believe once they hire a builder, they can step back entirely.
-However, it is important for customers to stay engaged, ask questions, and be part of the decision-making process to ensure their expectations are met.
+Some customers believe once they hire a builder, they can step back entirely; however, it is important for customers to stay engaged, ask questions, and be part of the decision-making process to ensure their expectations are met.

 3. It Is Harder To Finance A New Home

-This is big misconception.
+This is common misconception.
 A new home may actually be easier to finance than an older home.
 Builder upgrades and incentives and the lower risk associated with buying a newly constructed home, can make the process less challenging and faster.
 Experienced builders often have strong relationships with lenders or subsidiaries whose primary focus is to help borrowers find creative lending options.